PatricioTorrez/PatricioTorrez/README.md

 ### 🇬🇧 English

 I'm **Patricio**, a developer focused on the **backend**.
-At **Masbyte** I build an internal **insurance renewals management system** with Node.js, Express and Oracle, with a lightweight web UI on top.
+I build internal **insurance renewals management systems** with Node.js, Express and Oracle, with a lightweight web UI on top.

 - 🔭 **Now:** internal management systems and process automation
 - 🌱 **Learning:** backend architecture, advanced SQL and Flutter